inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # RECURSION SCHEMES

-The key idea here, which is taken entirely from recursion schemes, is to _separate_ the mechanism of recursion from the logic of recursion.
-Let's see what that looks like:
+The key idea here is taken from the recursion schemes idiom.
+Like I said in the beginning, you don't need to know anything about that, but there's an [excellent blog post series here](https://blog.sumtypeofway.com/posts/introduction-to-recursion-schemes.html) if you're curious.
+All you really need to know is that in the recursion schemes idiom we factor things out so the programmer only has to provide a function that handles a single recursive step and various library internals handle performing the actual recursion by repeatedly applying it.
+That's what we're going to do here.

+Let's see what this looks like in practice:

 ```rust
 impl RecursiveExpr {